-The new West Cliffs resort in Portugal, part of the successful Praia d’El Rey resort, was officially opened this week, with course architect Cynthia Dye McGarey hitting the ceremonial first drive.
+The new West Cliffs course in Portugal, part of the successful Praia d’El Rey resort, was officially opened this week, with course architect Cynthia Dye McGarey hitting the ceremonial first drive.

 The course, which lies a few miles north of Praia d’El Rey’s existing eighteen, designed by Cabell Robinson, occupies a dramatic piece of terrain, atop sea cliffs over the Atlantic.
 The ocean is in view from all 18 holes.